HugoCrd/HumanMap/README.md

 > mongoimport --db HumanMapInfo --collection pois --file tournagesdefilmsparis2011_final.json --journal --jsonArray

+You can also use the dump I made (/populate/dump).
+Use *mongorestore* tool to populate your database.

 ---

 For now, it took me three Guinesses to build it.